nikasakandelidze/aws-journey/storage/storage.md

 - Running RDS as your storage: Pros: 1)Ready of the shelf.
 2)Many configuration capabilities like: replication, failover, clustering just by clicking a button.
 3) No need for custom configuration, updates, patches and provisioning of databse system, it all happens on AWS service side.
 Cons: 1) A bit costly if not used correctly.

+## Scaling out
+If your created db preformace is not enough aws always allows you to scale out your database storage either vertically or horizontally.
+- You can scale vertically by throwing more resources to it.
+More memory, more IOPS, more CPU....
+- You can scale horizontally by creating read replicas of your database, this case is perfect for read heavy applications, since your primary database will still be write master, it will recieve all the writes and asynchronosuly replicate them on other replicas.
+Than clients will be load balanced between read replicas for further reads.

+## Failover
+During the deployment of AWS RDS and also during it's operating you can specify Multi Availability zone deployment, which means that Primary RDS node will have it's replicated variant ready for failover in different AZ, so if one AZ experiences an outage no data loss, service loss will be experienced by users.
+Failover will happen automatically, RDS mechanism will update it's DNS record for subsequent requests to route to backup server.
+Failover takes from 60 to 120 seconds but in case of high load if transactions or writes and reads it might increase.

+THe only purpose of Multi AZ is to create a failover replica and not a Read replica.
+Replication between Multi AZ nodes happen synchronously.